-It shall be the duty of standing committees to report all matters referred to them either (a) favorably, (b) favorably with committee amendment(s), (c) favorably with committee substitute as defined in these Rules, or (d) unfavorably.
+(1) It shall be the duty of standing committees to report all matters referred to them either:

+- (a) Favorably,

+- (b) Favorably with committee amendment(s),

+- (c) Favorably with committee substitute as defined in these Rules, or

+- (d) Unfavorably.

 The vote of the members of a standing committee or subcommittee on final passage of any measure shall be recorded.
 Upon the request of any two (2) members of a committee or subcommittee the vote on any other matter, properly before the committee, shall be recorded.
-After such report has been received by the Secretary, no matter so reported shall be recommitted to a committee except by two-thirds (2/3) vote of those present in session.
+After such report has been received by the Secretary, no matter so reported shall be recommitted to a committee except by a two-thirds (2/3) vote of those Senators present in session.

-Such reports shall also reflect (e) the time and place of the meeting at which the action was taken, and (f) the vote of each member of the committee on the motion to report each bill or resolution.
+- (2) Such reports shall also reflect: - (a) The time and place of the meeting at which the action was taken, and - (b) The vote of each member of the committee on the motion to report each bill or resolution.

 A bill filed for introduction by a committee shall be accompanied by such report.
-The Secretary shall enter in the Journal the action of the committee, but shall not include that portion of the report required by items (e) and (f).
+The Secretary shall enter in the Journal the action of the committee, but shall not include that portion of the report relating to the time and place of the meeting or the vote of each member on the motion to report a measure.
 Reports of committees shall be preserved pursuant to law.

-In reporting a Senate measure, a standing committee may draft a new measure embracing the same general subject matter, to be returned to the Senate with the recommendation that the substitute be considered in lieu of the original measure (or measures).
-Proposed substitutes shall be filed with the committee administrative assistant no less than two (2) hours prior to any committee meeting at which a recommendation of the substitute is adopted unless the substitute is merely a combination of the noticed bill(s) and amendments offered in compliance with Rule 2.39.
+(3) In reporting a Senate measure, a standing committee may draft a new measure embracing the same general subject matter, to be returned to the Senate with the recommendation that the substitute be considered in lieu of the original measure (or measures).
+Proposed substitutes shall be filed with the committee administrative assistant no less than twenty-four (24) hours prior to any committee meeting at which a recommendation of the substitute is adopted unless the substitute is merely a combination of the noticed bill(s) and amendments offered in compliance with Rule 2.39.
 Copies of substitutes shall be furnished to committee members' offices immediately upon filing with the committee administrative assistant, and made reasonably available by the committee administrative assistant before the meeting, upon request, to the members of the committee and to the public.
 The substitute measure must be accompanied by the original measure (or measures) referred to the committee and returned to the Secretary in the same manner as a favorable report.
 No other standing committee of reference shall consider the original measure (or measures) but shall direct its attention to the substitute measure.
 A committee receiving a committee substitute from a prior committee of reference may also report a committee substitute and shall not be precluded from doing so with the substance of the bill (or bills) as originally introduced.
-When the original measure is reached on the calendar, the substitute shall be read a first time by title, the original proposition shall be automatically tabled, and the substitute considered in lieu of without motion.
-The substitute shall carry the identifying number (or numbers) of the original and shall be returned to the Secretary in the same number of copies required for first introduction of a similar measure.
+When the original measure is reached on the calendar, the substitute shall be read a first (1st) time by title, the original proposition shall be automatically tabled, and the substitute considered in lieu of without motion.
+The substitute shall carry the identifying number (or numbers) of the original and shall be returned to the Secretary in the same number of copies required for first (1st) introduction of a similar measure.
 The name of the introducer of the original measure (or measures) shall be shown by the committee administrative assistant on the committee substitute unless the said introducer requests that it be omitted.
-A committee substitute may be co-sponsored by a Senator whose signature is affixed to the original.
+A committee substitute may be cosponsored by a Senator whose signature is affixed to the original.
 A Senate committee may not recommend a Senate committee substitute for a House bill.